Rainforest Trivia Quiz Questions With Answers

 A: Balloons and airships to float above the highest branches and the building of cranes and walkways planted on the forest floor.

-The science of accessing tropical forest canopy using airships or similar aerial platforms is called what?
+of accessing tropical forest canopy using airships or similar aerial platforms is called what?

 The understory or understorey layer lies where?